Home - A Dwelling or A Mindset?

 Not Belonging to Any One Place

 I was born and raised in the Midwest, and always felt a weird sense of not belonging.
 These feelings were initiated early in my shy and awkward youth.
-As somewhat of a loner, prolific daydreamer and cloud gazer, I would often visualize traveling, living and being in other places.
+As a loner, prolific daydreamer, and cloud gazer, I often visualize traveling, living, and being in other places.

 Fostering Sense of Self